 One of the tips that really helps me is to jot down notes if I have figured out an especially creative or fun way to adapt materials to meet two wildly different goals.
 Do you have some groups that are like that?
 I have some groups where the kids actually have no goals in common!
-They just are available at the same time and can be at the same table together.
+They just are available at the same time and can be at the same table without fighting.

 These kinds of groups make for some creative planning.
 Meeting 4-6 different goals in one hour a week with no overlaps gets you thinking about different ways to use the materials.
 Try keeping the original page in a page protector inside your binder.
 Put a quick sticky note on the page so that you remember next year how you adapted it for your crazy group.
-This builds your skills in adapting for mixed groups.
+This builds your skills in adapting materials for mixed groups.

 Search TpT the Quick Way!

 Once I’ve pulled out the materials that I think will work for my current caseload and goals, I’m off to TpT to check out what freebies or paid products are available to fill in my other needs.
 Having this wonderful resource is amazing!
 Before TpT, I had to spend so many more hours planning and making materials.
 I didn’t have the money to buy commercially available materials, and they just needed to be modified tremendously, anyway.